 In the large grotto of the Monteverde catacomb, Muller found the head of an ascia or pickaxe, one of the most important tools of the fossor.
 The head was twenty-five centimeters long and three centimeters wide at its greatest width; in the center of the head was a hole into which a wooden handle must have been inserted.
-While this implement figures widely in frescoes and reliefs in the Christian catacombs, only three representations of it have been found in the Jewish catacombs of Rome; on each in the catacombs of Villa Torlonia and Vigna Cimarra, and one carved out of the tuff in the Vigna Randanini catacomb.
+While this implement figures widely in frescoes and reliefs in the Christian catacombs, only three representations of it have been found in the Jewish catacombs of Rome; one each in the catacombs of Villa Torlonia and Vigna Cimarra, and one carved out of travertine in the Vigna Randanini catacomb.

 Specific groups of fossores seem to have operated in particular areas of the city.
 This would account for similarities in ornamentation and styles of lettering of the inscriptions within single catacombs or groups of catacombs.
 Epitaphs of purchasers of tombs from the catacombs of San Lorenzo and Commodilla corroborate these connections.[ii]
 In certain cases, however, as in the Torlonia catacombs, different groups of fossores worked at the same time on one site, using their own particular construction methods in the catacombs and adjoining burial grounds.[iii]